airbytehq/airbyte-interop-catalog/catalog/shopify/generated/dbt_project/models/README.md

 | `_fivetran_synced` | {{ doc('_fivetran_synced') }} | `abandoned_checkouts._airbyte_extracted_at` | 🟢 1.00 | _fivetran_synced is correctly mapped to _airbyte_extracted_at. |
 | `total_duties` | The total duties of the checkout in presentment currency. | `MISSING` | ❌ 0.00 | No good match found. |

-### Mapping from Airbyte `shop` to Fivetran `shop`
+### Mapping: Airbyte `shop` to Fivetran `shop`

 - Table Match Confidence Score: 🟢 0.80
 - Table Completion Score: 🟢 0.95

-#### Evaluation

-The table mapping evaluated to a high confidence score due to matching fields and descriptions aligning well with expected domains.
-A few fields could not be directly matched and are marked as 'MISSING'.
+- Summary Self-Evaluation: _The table mapping evaluated to a high confidence score due to matching fields and descriptions aligning well with expected domains.
+A few fields could not be directly matched and are marked as 'MISSING'._

-#### Field Mapping Logic

 | Field | Description | Expression | Confidence | Evaluation |
 | --- | --- | --- | --- | --- |